websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

 ## Start with a Sample Module

-To implement an item selector, you must embed it in an application, such as a module for a widget.
+To implement an Item Selector, you must embed it in an application, such as a module for a widget.
 This example uses an [MVC Portlet](../developing-a-java-web-application/using-mvc/creating-an-application-with-mvcportlet.md) with a JSP view.
-The item selector displays a list of Roles to be selected.
+The Item Selector displays a list of Roles to be selected.

-To begin, download the sample module:
+1. Download the sample module:

 ```bash
 curl https://learn.liferay.com/dxp/7.x/en/developing-applications/data-frameworks/liferay-f5d5.zip -O